School of Art Class Notes

 Former faculty Sean Adams (Graphic Design BFA 86) and Noreen Morioka (Graphic Design BFA 88), the co-founders of AdamsMorioka, a Beverly Hills-based design firm, are the recipients of the 2014 AIGA Medal, awarded since 1920 by AIGA, the professional association for design, to individuals in recognition of their exceptional achievements, services or other contributions to the field of design and visual communication.

-Andrea Bowers (Art MFA 92) and Suzanne Lacy (Photography MFA 73) will celebrate the conclusion of a nine-day performance (March 15-23) at The Drawing Center in New York on March 23 from 4 pm to 6 pm.
+Andrea Bowers (Art MFA 92) and Suzanne Lacy (Photography MFA 73) will celebrate the conclusion of a seven-day performance (March 17-23) at The Drawing Center in New York on March 23 from 4 pm to 6 pm.
 During the performance, Andrea Bowers and Suzanne Lacy: Drawing Lessons, Bowers will attempt to teach Lacy how to draw.
 The performance is a platform for conversations; resultant drawings; video projection; and the installation of the lesson envionment--lights, platform, drawing easels, etc. As they work together under scrutiny of the audience, Bowers and Lacy will explore questions that also arise in their independent practices.
 Both artists will live in the gallery throughout the course of the show.
 Bowers' solo project, Andrea Bowers: #sweetjane, is on view at the Pomona College Museum of Art and Pitzer College Art Galleries, running through April 13.
 The project includes drawing, photography, and a video, and examines the notorious Steubenville, Ohio high school rape case and the subsequent trial.

 Houston's Elaine Bradford (Art MFA 03) and Los Angeles-based artist Bari Ziperstein (Art MFA 04) are exhibiting their work together in a show called Dopperlganger at the Gaddis Geeslin Gallery at Sam Houston State University in Houston.
 The show runs through March 17.
 Ziperstein is also appearing in the group show Corporeal Impulse at the Vincent Price Art Museum through April 12.